goblinfactory/progress-bar/README.md

 ##example of showing status update for parallel tasks

 This example creates 10 seperate console progress bars, each being updated on a seperate thread.
+(This code generates the output visible in the animated gif.)

 ```csharp